nymtech/nym/documentation/operators/src/tokenomics/fair-mixnet.md

 $Purple\ collapsible\ for\ examples.$
 ```

-## NYM Tokenomics
+## NYM Token: Incentivise Stability & Secure Reputation

-Besides the Mixnet itself, Nym Network is based on its own blockchain Nyx (IBC on Cosmos) with a native token NYM.
+Besides the Mixnet itself, Nym Network is secured by its own blockchain Nyx (IBC on Cosmos) with a native token NYM.
 NYM token key features are:

 * **Incentives:** Distribute rewards to decentralised nodes based on mixing and routing (work).
 This dynamic ensures that the network is as robust as possible - the nodes are chosen every hour according to their performance.

 * **Network take over defense:** Another decisive factor for a node to be chosen to the network active set is reputation.
 Reputation is a size of stake (delegation) where delegators earn proportional percentage of nodes rewards.
+Nodes without reputation are not chosen to take part in the network active set.

 * **Centralisation defense:** Any node can only have a certain stake (called stake saturation) to earn maximum rewards, increasing stake level per node leads to decreasing rewards for the operator and all delegators.
 This feature makes it more difficult for whales to over-stake their nodes or to attract more delegators (stakers) as they would become dis-advantaged.